All the Long Nights: Release

 All the Long Nights had its World Premiere at the 74th Berlin Film Festival on 17 February 2024, and competed for Forum Section.
-It also closing film at the 48th Hong Kong International Film Festival on 28 March 2024.
+It was also the closing film of the 48th Hong Kong International Film Festival on 28 March 2024.

 The film was featured in Neon section of the 7th Malaysia International Film Festival on 21 July 2024.
 The film have been shortlisted for the Tiantan awards at the 14th Beijing International Film Festival on 20 April 2024.

 The film opened the 25th Jeonju International Film Festival on 1 May 2024.

 Reception

 Jessica Kiang of Variety described the film as "A gently luminous follow-up to his youth drama And Your Bird Can Sing, Sho Miyake’s All the Long Nights takes what looks like an opposites-attract setup and turns it into a rumination on the quest for direction and personal happiness".

-Japan Time's Mark Schilling rated the film 4 out of 5 stars, writing that "the chemistry between Kamishiraishi and Matsumura [...] creates a mood of radiant warmth and joy".
+The Japan Timess Mark Schilling rated the film four out of five stars, writing that "the chemistry between Kamishiraishi and Matsumura [...] creates a mood of radiant warmth and joy".